minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Electronic Court Records in Minnesota

 The Minnesota Judicial Branch of government maintains electronic court records generated in Minnesota Courts.
 The website provides online access to trial and appellate court records through the Access Case Records feature.
 Although most court records are accessible on this platform, the site will not display sealed, expunged, or exempted records.
-Additionally, open court records do not contain personal identifiers like social security numbers, bank account numbers, tax IDs, juvenile records, etc. Likewise, third party amalgamation sites such as Minnesotacourtrecords.us also aid the retrieval of criminal court case information.
+Additionally, open court records do not contain personal identifiers like social security numbers, bank account numbers, tax IDs, juvenile records, etc. Additionally, third-party amalgamation sites like Minnesotacourtrecords.us may help access criminal court case information..

 How Do I Remove Public Court Records in Minnesota

 Criminal expungement is the process of removing court records from public view in Minnesota.
 However, expunged records in the state are not permanently deleted or destroyed.
-This is because they remain visible to state and federal law enforcement agencies such as the police, immigration officers, the FBI, etc.
+They remain visible to state and federal law enforcement agencies, such as the police, immigration officers, the FBI, etc.

 According to Chapter 6 of the Minnesota Revised Statutes, criminal records can only be expunged if they satisfy the following criteria: